Student Health and Property Insurance

 Medicaid is only accepted at health care facilities in the issuing state.

-International and domestic students who want to purchase insurance could use http://www.travelinsurety.com or http://www.ehealthinsurance.com as starting points to research, compare and purchase insurance (Please note, PSC does NOT endorse these sites).
+International and domestic students who want to purchase insurance could use https://www.betins.com/ or http://www.ehealthinsurance.com as starting points to research, compare and purchase insurance (Please note, PSC does NOT endorse these sites).
+You are encouraged to research all of your insurance options.

 Can a student use their health insurance at the Student Health Center?

-No. Currently students pay a medical fee therefore services in Health Center are covered.
+No. Currently students pay a medical fee therefore services in our Health Center are covered.
 Exceptions include the costs associated certain immunizations.
-If a student is referred to an off-campus provider or has to go to the emergency room the student is responsible for all costs associated with off-campus providers.
+If a student is referred to an off-campus provider or has to go to the emergency room or an urgent care facility the student is responsible for all costs associated with off-campus providers.

 Affordable Care Act Information